Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

 ## Task 4: Functions and objects
 Create a new sketch, Task4 and copy the files Datamatik.pde and Student.pde from the folder Task3 to the folder Task5.

 - 4.a In the Teacher class, make a method called changeName.
 The method should have the returntype void and take a String newName as parameter.
-The method should change the global variable name to the newName given as argument to the method when called.
+The method should change the instance variable name to the newName given as argument to the method when called.

 - 4.b In your setup() function from 3.i you must now change the name of your Teacher-object, by calling the method changeName() with a new name.